lordgordon/py-scaffolding/README.md

 ## Commands

-The main command that run everything (except a full clean):
+The main command that run everything (including a full clean):
 ```sh
 make
 ```